caseyshields/Orion/README.md

     6. Tracker is told to start controlling for that star

 #### What UI should it have?

+**A: Command line to get started, Web app is a nice to have.
+It needs to be protable and run offline, so it has to carry it's catalog with it.**

 - [ ] Command Line Application
     - simpler to develop but harder to visually check